-Nearly half of all nonunion workers say they want a union in their workplace.
-That’s 400% higher than the current percentage of workers represented by a union.1 Current law places too many obstacles in the way of workers trying to organize and gives employers too much power to interfere with workers’ free choice.
+Nearly half of all nonunion workers say they want a union in their workplace, yet only 12% of all workers are actually represented by a union.1 Current law places too many obstacles in the way of workers trying to organize and gives employers too much power to interfere with workers’ free choice.

 [Related: PRO Act at a glance]